Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20210430: The SET_VELOCITY_LIMIT (and M204) command may now set a velocity, acceleration, and square_corner_velocity larger than the specified values in the config file.

 20210325: Support for the `pin_map` config option is deprecated.
 Use the [sample-aliases.cfg](../config/sample-aliases.cfg) file to translate to the actual micro-controller pin names.
 The `pin_map`